vakila/automerge.github.io/docs/types/lists.md

 concurrently update the document, Automerge will not be able to merge those changes (instead, you will just get a conflict on the `doc.cards` property).

-The second example avoids this problem by making the changes at a fine-grained level: adding one item to the array of IDs with `ids.push(newItem.id)`, and adding one item to the map of entities with `entities[newItem.id] = newItem`.
+You can avoid this problem by making the changes at a fine-grained level: adding one item to the array of IDs with `ids.push(newItem.id)`, and adding one item to the map of entities with `entities[newItem.id] = newItem`.
 This code works much better, since it tells Automerge exactly which changes you are making to the state, and this information allows Automerge to deal